Orbital Conch Piercing: The Complete Guide

 Titanium hoop simple and minimalist hinged segment clicker $17.9, SHOP NOW.

-A ring or hoop is a requirement for any given orbital piercing.
-For the orbital conch, it's also important to wear a ring during the healing period because it allows the holes to "set" at the desired angle.
+A ring or hoop is a requirement for any given Orbital piercing.
+For the Orbital Conch piercing, it's also important to wear a ring during the healing period because it allows the holes to "set" at the desired angle.

 Titanium nose ring curved barbell horseshoe 5 pcs Rosery Poetry